 There are no optimal hemodynamic values that are applicable to all patients.

 We need to combine and integrate hemodynamic variables.

 A high cardiac output and a high SvO2 are not always best.

 Cardiac output is estimated, not measured.

 Monitoring hemodynamic changes over short periods of time is important.

 Continuous measurement of all hemodynamic variables is preferable.

 Noninvasiveness is not the only issue.

 Blood pressure is the force exerted by the circulating blood through a blood vessel.
 Assessing arterial pressure is very important, as hypotension implies tissue hypoperfusion; shock is a state of organ hypoperfusion but is not always associated with hypotension.
 Hypotension is always pathologic and reflects a failure of normal circulatory homeostatic mechanisms, whereas normotension does not necessarily indicate cardiovascular stability.
 Normal blood pressure can occur in the setting of profound circulatory shock in the face of significant vasoconstriction or in a patient with antecedent high arterial pressure.
-For example, a patient in cardiogenic or hypovolemic ...
+For example, a patient in cardiogenic or hypovolemic shock may remain normotensive ...